robinpowered/CYFBeacon/README.md

 ## Installation

-CYFBeacon is available through [CocoaPods](http://cocoapods.org).
+RBIBeacon is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "CYFBeacon"